bhingesuchita/TSP-PickupDeliveryRoute/README.md

 This section checks if the path is valid, i.e., for each package delivery task, if the source location is visited prior to the destination location.
 Additionally, it calculated the number of jobs completed by the updated path.
 We return the updated path if
 A. all tasks are completed within the working hour limit or B. if the number of tasks completed are greater than the maximum number of jobs completed by the previous search paths.
-We save the returned path as the optimal path if the distance travelled is less than the shortest distance travelled or if the number of jobs completed is greater than the maximum number of jobs completed by the previous search paths.

 ```
 numjob = 0
 for i in range(len(SOURCE)):